 The Trustee expects investment managers to encourage investee companies to have their emissions verified to ensure that emissions data is of the highest quality.
-At present, it is not possible for some investment managers to disclose the proportion of reported emissions that have been verified.
+At present, it is not possible for most investment managers to disclose the proportion of reported emissions that have been verified.
 Where this is the case, it has been assumed that the reported emissions are unverified.
+Compared to last year, the proportion of verified reported emissions has decreased.
+As industry standards have developed, a more prudent approach to data quality classification has arisen and as such some investment managers have adopted a higher standard for classing data as verified.
+Where not explicitly confirmed as verified, emissions have been categorised as unverified.
+Therefore a proportion of the emissions categorised as verified reported emissions last year have been categorised as unverified this year.
 The Trustee has tasked the investment adviser with engaging with the investment managers to ensure that they improve their reporting in this regard throughout the Scheme year, which should result in the proportion of verified reported emissions increasing.
 More generally, the Trustee expects that data coverage and quality will increase over time as reporting on emissions improves and methodologies for currently unreported asset classes are agreed.